 If you Have Been Hurt In a Fort Lauderdale Motorcycle Accident, Call Now For a Free Consultation

-The motorcycle accident attorneys at Bernheim Kelley Battista & Bliss, LLC have a history of successes representing a range of cases across Broward County, and we will be happy to provide you with insight into our experience and ideas on your own situation during our consultation.
+The Fort Lauderdale motorcycle accident attorneys at Bernheim Kelley Battista & Bliss, LLC have a history of successes representing a range of cases across Broward County, and we will be happy to provide you with insight into our experience and ideas on your own situation during our consultation.
 We understand that the days and weeks following a personal injury can be overwhelming, and without understanding your legal options it is understandable that your anxiety may get the best of you if you are not working with an experienced professional, which is why this consultation is so important for your peace of mind.

 To get a better idea of what you can expect, contact us as soon as possible.
-Read more below about motorcycle accidents and the importance of partnering with Fort Lauderdale motorcycle accident attorneys to get the money you deserve.
+Read more below about motorcycle accidents and the importance of partnering with Fort Lauderdale motorcycle accident attorneys to get the compensation you deserve.

 What To Do After a Fort Lauderdale Motorcycle Accident

 Getting into any type of accident can be a terrifying, painful, and dangerous experience for everyone involved.
-However, this is additionally true for a motorcycle rider, who simply does not have the type of protection that a motor vehicle provides the driver and passenger, such as airbags, seatbelts, and a metal frame surrounding them that is designed to absorb and displace the impact.
+However, this is especially true for a motorcycle rider, who simply does not have the type of protection that a motor vehicle provides the driver and passenger, such as airbags, seatbelts, and a metal frame surrounding them that is designed to absorb and displace the impact.
 Instead, a motorcycle rider has the clothes that they are wearing, and hopefully a helmet — although Florida law does not require anyone over the age of 21 to wear a helmet while driving or riding a motorcycle.
 This means that getting into a motorcycle accident, Broward or beyond, can be significantly more dangerous than being in an accident in a passenger vehicle.